 Material and delivery costs are difficult to estimate early (i.e., during the feasibility phase), especially if materials are not available locally.
 The estimates for the quantities and costs of construction materials are based on designs developed to a low level of detail for comparison the exact types, quantities, and sources of construction materials have not yet been determined.
 To manage this risk, the study team referenced other USACE studies from the St. Louis region to create parametric costs for materials, and captured cost risks in the cost and schedule risk analysis so that the cost estimate includes a contingency associated with this risk.
-The study team will continue to monitor material cost and availability during PED and construction.
+The study team updated the materials costs during refinement of the TSP and will continue to monitor material cost and availability during PED and construction.

-6.13.
+6.14.
 SPONSOR SUPPORT